A Big Summer Bucket List of Sydney Beaches, Pools and Swimming Holes

 Freshwater Beach is the birthplace of Australian surfing.
 Exactly 100 years ago, residents got a shock when they saw a Hawaiian by the name of Duke Kahanamoku carve a board out of local timber, jump into the sea and ride the waves, on his feet.
 Soon enough, everyone was giving it a go.
 For lessons, get in touch with Surf Skool.
 Once you're done, the nearby Harbord Beach Hotel (aka the Harbord Hilton) will vanquish your post-surf appetite with some fresh tucker and cocktails.

 Get started along Manly's southern stretch and you'll land yourself in esteemed company.
 Midget Farrelly, Pam Burridge and Layne Beachley are just a few of the surfing legends to have had their early rides here.
 Like those at Palm Beach and Collaroy, the waves are best when the south winds are a-blowing.
 Chaos reigns when a north swell is coming in.
 Options for surfboard hire and lessons are plentiful.
 Try Manly Surf School or Manly Surf Hire.
+We recommend hitting up established Manly brewery 4 Pines for a post-swim brew.

 Backed by grassy sand dunes, Greenhills is the northern end of Cronulla Beach.
 It tends to be less busy than South Cronulla — and many of Sydney's other beaches for that matter — which is a bonus for learner surfers.
 There's no need to worry about driving your out-of-control board into an unsuspecting swimmer.
 Go here during north-east winds.
 If you're in need of a teacher, try Cronulla Surf School or Cronulla Surfing Academy.